LeidenUniversityLibrary/islandora_prepare_ingest/HOWTO.md

 ## Sort items

 This step sorts the items based on the values of one or two keys.

+## Transform XML

+This step transforms XML by using XSLT to a target filepath.
+The XML key can include a filepath to an XML file or XML data.
+The XSLT key can include a filepath to an XSLT file or XSLT data.

+## Validate XML

+This step validates XML, optionally using a DTD and/or a schema.
+The XML key can include a filepath to an XML file or XML data.

 ## Validate the basic images structure